Tax deductions for self-employed individuals

 You are considered self-employed if:

-• you are an individual who carries on an unincorporated trade or you own a business that does not exist independently from you and you make all the business decisions and are entitled to 100% of the profits (sole proprietor)
+• you own a business that does not exist independently from you and you make all the business decisions and are entitled to 100% of the profits (sole proprietor)

 1 – Car expenses deduction

-Self-employed individuals get the most generous and straightforward deduction when using their personal car: they have the choice between deducting actual costs or deducting mileage.
-With the standard mileage rate, you get a 58 cents deduction for every business mile (tax year 2020).
+Self-employed individuals get the most generous and straightforward deduction when using their personal car: they have the choice between deducting actual costs or deducting a mileage standard rate.
+With the standard rate, you get a 57.5 cents deduction for every business mile (tax year 2020).

 2- Home office deduction

-If you are self-employed and your use a room in your home exclusively for business (the room cannot be a guest room), you can elect to deduct a prorata of your actual home expenses or you can elect to deduct a standard rate of $5 per square foot of your office.
+If you are self-employed and your use a room in your home exclusively for business, you can elect to deduct a prorata of your actual home expenses or you can elect to deduct a standard rate of $5 per square foot for your home office.

 3- Self-employment tax deduction

-If you're self-employed, you're hit with an additional tax burden of having to pay 100% of your Social Security and Medicare taxes.
-By contrast, if you worked for someone else, your employer would pick up half this tab.
-The Self-employment tax is 15.3% of your business earnings, broken down as follows: Social Security portion (12.4%) and Medicare portion (2.9%).
-With the self-employed tax deduction, the Internal Revenue Service (IRS) effectively gives you back that other half.
-You still have to pay100% of the SE tax, but you get credit for 50% of the SE tax on your tax return.
+If you're self-employed, you will have to pay 100% of your Social Security and Medicare taxes (self-employment tax).
+The Self-employment tax represents 15.3% of your business earnings, broken down as follows: Social Security portion (12.4%) and Medicare portion (2.9%).
+With the self-employed tax deduction, you can deduct 50% of your self-employment tax on your tax return.

-Self-employed individuals can open retirement plans that will give them multiple tax benefits.
-Those plans are the Simplified Employee Pension plan (SEP) and the traditional Investment Retirement Account (IRA).
-The plans offer 2 benefits: first, they are tax-exempt accounts where earnings accumulate tax free.
-Second, you can deduct up to $56K (SEP)/ $6000 (IRA) of your plan contributions on your tax return.
+If you self-employed, you can open retirements plans that will give you two main tax benefits: first, the earnings accumulate tax free in the account and second, you can deduct up to $56K (SEP)/ $6K (IRA) of your plan contributions on your tax return.

-Read more: other retirement tax benefits: - https://www.kbfinancials.biz/save-for-retirement.html
+To know more about other retirement tax benefits: https://www.kbfinancials.biz/save-for-retirement.html

 5- Self-employed health insurance deduction

-For assistance in identifying these additional deductions, contact Karine Bauer, EA.
+For assistance in identifying deductions that apply to your tax situation, contact Karine Bauer, EA.
 As always, the views contained in this article are not tax or legal advice and are not a substitute for consulting with a tax professional.
-Karine Bauer, EA is an Enrolled Agent licensed by the Treasury Department with unlimited rights to represent taxpayers before the Internal Revenue Service.
+Karine Bauer, EA is an IRS Enrolled Agent licensed by the Treasury Department with unlimited rights to represent taxpayers before the Internal Revenue Service.
+Karine is also a Quickbooks Pro-Advisor and a member of the Association of Chartered and Certified Accountants (ACCA).
 She is an experienced tax professional with more than 20 years of international experience.

-Bear in mind the date of this article as tax laws evolve over time
+Bear in mind the date of this article as tax laws change over time